xNaCly/blog/content/posts/2025/json-parser-in-c-with-methods.md

 ## Parsing JSON with methods

-Since we now have the whole setup out of the way, we can start with the crux of the project: parsing json.
+Since we now have the whole setup out of the way, we can start with the crux of the project: parsing JSON.
 Normally I would have done a lexer and parser, but for the sake of simplicity - I combined these passes into a single parser architecture.

 {{<callout type="Warning">}}
-Also please dont even think about standard complicance - I really cant be bothered, see [Parsing JSON is a Minefield 💣](https://seriot.ch/projects/parsing_json.html).
+Also please don't even think about standard compliance - I really cant be bothered, see [Parsing JSON is a
+Minefield 💣](https://seriot.ch/projects/parsing_json.html).
 {{</callout>}}